comphonia/northwind-app/README.md

 - Ensure that the `Northwind` database is installed after the script has been run.
 - Check your connection string to make sure it matches up with the `NorthwindDbConnection` in `appsettings.json` `"Data Source=(localdb)\\MSSQLLocalDB;Initial Catalog=Northwind;Integrated Security=True;"`
+- Apply migrations using the Package Manager `Update-Database -Context ApplicationDbContext`
-- Build and the app in release mode!
+- Run the app in release mode!